mbrukman/cloud-launcher/README.md

 License
 -------

-Apache 2.0; see the LICENSE.txt for details.
+Apache 2.0; see LICENSE.txt for details.

 Disclaimer
 ----------